PavanRangani/docs/docs/prd/contact-company/company-requirements.md

 - According to the tab from which company's add dialog is opened, `Company Type` & `Sub Type` fields will be prefilled.
 User can change if its required.
 - Doesn't allow to create same name company.
+- System shows proper error message when user enters a Invalid Phone or Fax.
+- Contact Information section have one text button `Add Address` from where user can enters more addresses.
+  - On click of button, new address is added.
+  - On hover of address, shows pencil and X icon.
+  - Default new address header is `Additional Address`.
+Users can change its header using the pencil icon.
+  - User can deletes the address using X icon.
+  - When address is linked to any contact and user deletes or updates address, system will update that address in the contact also.

 #### Asset Managers
 - User can allows to add multiple fund from the each asset managers.